-The Organization conducts marketing campaigns through an outside vendor, including direct mail and telemarketing, to raise funds and to increase public knowledge and awareness of the Organization's mission and activities.
-Direct mail and telemarketing projects for the year ended December 31, 2018 resulted in contributions of approximately \$254,200.
-The Organization's vendor provided services for total costs of approximately \$136,800 during 2018 which are included in credit card and other service charges in the statement of functional expenses.
-The arrangement with the Organization's vendor extends through December 2019.
+The Organization conducts marketing campaigns through an outside vendor, including direct mail and telemarketing to raise funds and to increase public knowledge and awareness of the Organization's mission and activities.
+Direct mail and telemarketing projects for the year ended December 31, 2019 and 2018 resulted in contributions of \$160,128 and \$254,233, respectively.
+The Organization's vendor provided services for total costs of \$52,520 and \$136,800 during 2019 and 2018, respectively, which are included in credit card and other service charges in the statements of functional expenses.
+The arrangement with the Organization's vendor was terminated in January 2020.